openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

    OpenCV is necessary to run demos from Open Model Zoo (OMZ).
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
 The Intel® Distribution of OpenVINO™ provides a script to install OpenCV: ``<INSTALL_DIR>/extras/scripts/download_opencv.sh``.

    .. note::
-      Make sure you have 2 prerequisites installed: ``curl`` and ``tar``.
+      Make sure 2 prerequisites: ``curl`` and ``tar`` are installed.

-   Depending on how you have installed the Intel® Distribution of OpenVINO™, the script should be run either as root or regular user.
+   Depending on how the Intel® Distribution of OpenVINO™ has been installed, the script should be run either as root or regular user.
 After the execution of the script, you will find OpenCV extracted to ``<INSTALL_DIR>/extras/opencv``.

 @endsphinxdirective